Amfeon/PrettyXml/README.md

-# simply-xml-viewer
+# PrettyXml

-This template should help get you started developing with Vue 3 in Vite.
+PrettyXml is a simply xml viewer for Vue 3.

 ## Recommended IDE Setup